johnae/sambal/README.md

 It should be available in a similar way on all major Linux distributions.

-If you happen to be running [NixOS](https://nixos.org/) or at least the [Nix package manager](https://nixos.org/nix/download.html) you could just use the `default.nix` file in this repo.
+If you happen to be running [NixOS](https://nixos.org/) or at least the [Nix package manager](https://nixos.org/nix/download.html) you could just use the `flake.nix` file in this repo.
 That should also set you up for running the tests (which require samba).
+Something like this:

+    nix develop
+    bundle install
+    bundle exec rspec

 ## Usage